-- 30. Outcome indicators complete the picture of WFP's progress towards each of the five strategic outcomes outlined in the strategic plan for 2022-2025 and ultimately provide the evidence of WFP's contribution to SDGs 2 and 17. - 31.
-A total of 61 mandatory outcome indicators have been prioritized to measure and report on WFP results.
-All these indicators are mandatory for country offices to measure when implementing associated activities.
-They will be reported on in the annual country reports. - 32.
-Out of the 61 mandatory outcome indicators, 31 are considered to be "core" for corporate reporting and will be aggregated from the annual country reports for global analysis in WFP's annual performance report.
-The remaining 30 mandatory outcome indicators (see annex II) are mandatory for country level reporting where those outcomes are selected but will not be aggregated at the corporate level in the annual performance report. - 33.
-Country offices may also propose and measure other country-specific outcome indicators, as is the current practice; these indicators will not be included in the CRF. - 34.
+- 33. Country offices may also propose and measure other country-specific outcome indicators, as is the current practice; these indicators will not be included in the CRF. - 34.
 All outcome indicators, whether for corporate reporting, mandatory or country-specific indicators, must meet certain requirements and are selected based on criteria such as relevance, statistical adequacy, timeliness, quality and representativeness.
 Technical units have gone through an extensive revision exercise for the indicators pertaining to their specific programme areas and modalities of implementation based on updated strategies and theories of change. - 35.
 Country-specific indicators will be developed to ensure appropriate monitoring of CSPs for all areas of each CSP theory of change not covered by corporate indicators.
 This will be done through close collaboration of the relevant divisions and regional and country offices. - 36.
 To stabilize the CRF, the new results framework includes outcome indicators that have been fully piloted and tested with complete methodologies.
-New indicators that had not been piloted by January 2022 have been included in the November 2024 revision of the CRF.
-A mid-term review of the CRF for 2022-2025 will be conducted in 2024 and Board consultations will take place in 2025 to inform the development of the CRF for 2026-2029.
+New indicators that have not been finalized as of January 2022 will be included in a piloting plan.
+Following a mid-term review of the CRF and in consultation with the Board, WFP will determine whether and which pilot indicators to include in the CRF.